 Are pushy salespeople preventing you from getting an iPod?
-Still scared of using your credit card online.
+Still scared of using your credit card online?
 Don’t feel like paying inflated shipping costs?
 The list of excuses for not owning an iPod is slowing coming to an end.
-Chances are an iPod vending machine is coming to a location near you.
+Thanks to these new iPod vending machines, buying an iPod is now as easy as buying a soda.

 - San Francisco International Airport